smaldini/reactor-incubator/reactor-pipe/README.md

 ## Anonymous Topologies

-Anonymous streams are chain of decoupled async stream operations that represent a single logical operation.
+Anonymous streams are a chain of decoupled async stream operations that represent a single logical operation.
 Anonymous Topology is subscribed to the particular key, and will create all the additional wiring between handlers in the Anonymous Topologies automatically.